dyspandemic4832/dyspandemic4832/README.md

 - 👋 Hi, I’m @dyspandemic4832
 - 👀 I’m interested in gaming, pr0ramm1g and Server hosting
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C/C++/C#
-- 💞️ I’m looking to collaborate on *sigh* not really anything lol
+- 💞️ I’m looking to collaborate with friends
-- 📫 How to reach me on Discord (dyspandemic#4832) or Element *WIP*
+- 📫 How to reach me on Discord (dyspandemic#4832) or Element (comming soon)

 <!---
 dyspandemic4832/dyspandemic4832 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.